kwonus/Quelle/Quelle-AVX.md

 Quelle is designed to be intuitive.
 It provides the ability to invoke Boolean logic for term-matching and/or linguistic feature-matching.
 As we saw above, the pipe symbol ( | ) can be used to invoke an *OR* condition In effect, this invokes Boolean multiplication on the terms and features that compose the expression.

 The ampersand symbol can similarly be used to represent *AND* conditions upon terms.
-As an example. the English language contains words that can sometimes as a noun , and other times as a noun or other part-of-speech.
+As an example. the English language contains words that can sometimes as a noun , and other times as some other part-of-speech.
 To determine if the bible text contains the word "part" where it is used as a verb, we can issue this command:

 "part&/verb/"